volverjs/style/docs/contents/getting-started/preflight.md

 ---
 title: Default Style without Classes
 description: Use native HTML tags semantic keeping the code simple.
-The perfect companion for Markdown generated templates.
+The perfect companion for Markdown generated templates, WYSIWYG or rich text editors.
 ---

 *Preflight* is already included in compliled *CSS*.
 In a custom build keep preflight import at the end.